 You’ll start by spooning some butter and brown sugar into the wells of two muffin tins, then adding your pineapple rings (cut into fourths to fit) and your maraschino cherry halves.

 Then you’ll add your cake batter, filling nearly all the way full (don’t worry – they won’t puff up too much).
 Bake in the oven at 350° F for 20-25 minutes.

 They bake up into lovely golden cupcakes, but of course the most delicious part is underneath!

-- 1 can (20 ounces) pineapple rings, drained and juice reserved
+- 20 oz pineapple rings drained and juice reserved

 - 1 box yellow cake mix